 We have a worldwide license and collaboration agreement with Incyte Corporation (Incyte), which provides us the development and commercialization rights to its Janus tyrosine kinase (JAK) inhibitor compound, now known as Olumiant, and certain follow-on compounds, for the treatment of inflammatory and autoimmune diseases.
+In the first half of 2020, the agreement was amended to include the potential treatment of COVID-19.
 Incyte has the right to receive tiered, double-digit royalty payments on future global sales with rates ranging up to 20 percent.
 The agreement calls for payments by us to Incyte associated with certain development, success-based regulatory, and sales-based milestones.

-In connection with the regulatory approvals of Olumiant in the U.S., Europe, and Japan, milestone payments made of \$180.0 million were capitalized as intangible assets and are being amortized to cost of sales through the term of the collaboration.
+In connection with the regulatory approvals of Olumiant in the U.S., Europe, and Japan, milestone payments of \$180.0 million were capitalized as intangible assets and are being amortized to cost of sales through the term of the collaboration.
 This represents the cumulative amounts that have been capitalized from the start of this collaboration through the end of the reporting period.

-As of March 31, 2020, Incyte is eligible to receive up to \$130.0 million of additional payments from us contingent upon certain development and success-based regulatory milestones.
+As of June 30, 2020, Incyte is eligible to receive up to \$130.0 million of additional payments from us contingent upon certain development and success-based regulatory milestones.
 Incyte is also eligible to receive up to \$150.0 million of potential sales-based milestones.